 “Private Lane, on 14 Feb.
 00, you made an unsolicited statement that you were gay.
 This admission and your sexual orientation could be prejudicial to the good order and discipline of the unit, and you are subject to separation under Chapter 15.” -Andrew S. McClelland.
 Company Commander, Fort Bliss Texas

 Private Stacy Lane wasn’t looking to “be all he could be” when he joined the U.S. Army, he was just looking to pay off his student loans.
 Even so, his three years in the military expanded his notion of who he was and what he could be.
-Flag dancing isn’t one of the courses offered in basic training, but after being discharged from the Army for being gay, flagging was one of the skills Stacy took home with him, that and electronics repair and maintenance.
+Flag dancing isn’t one of the courses offered in basic training, but after being discharged from the Army for being gay, flagging was one of the skills Stacy took home with him, that and a certificate in electronics repair and maintenance.

 Small towns aren’t often on the cutting edge of federal policy, but Graham, Texas (pop.
 9,000), where Stacy grew up, was a very early innovator of “don’t ask, don’t tell”.
 The only sign of homosexual life in Graham was to be found inside the town’s lone florist shop, run by a couple of suspiciously single older gentlemen.
 But no one talked about it.
 Graham is a bastion of conservative Christianity, and the Lane household was no different.
 Stacy’s graduation from Abilene Christian University was very pleasing to his deeply religious family, but along with the notes of congratulations came the payment book for over $20,000 in student loans.